 A skilled facilitator enables a group to deal with a problem or develop a plan for delivering results in less time than it would take without this professional's expertise.
 This course will teach participants how to act as facilitators who can draw out and process audience input for the purpose of moving a discussion forward.
 Participants will learn how to recognize group dynamics and motivations through dialogue, feedback, and consensus building.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 This training covers an introduction to the terminology, tools, and methods of the Lean Six Sigma methodology for front-line staff/supervisors that will support improvement projects in your organization (not necessarily a pre-requisite for Green Belt level training).
 This training uses quizzes, structured presentations and hands on exercises to reinforce the tools and concepts taught in order to cultivate a strong foundation for the Lean Six Sigma methodology within your organization.
 Senior adult and tuition waivers apply.
 Transcript available.

-Course Fee: $19
+Course Fee: $89

 11:30 AM - 1:30 PM